 Check here for more places to stay in Ensenada

 Playa Las Gatas – Zihuatanejo

 I love snorkeling, and so I can’t help but mentioning Playa Las Gatas as one of the best beaches in Mexico: it is heaven for snorkelers.
 It is a safe place to learn but it still offers plenty for experienced snorkelers to enjoy.
 Getting to Playa Las Gatas requires hopping on a water taxi from the Municipal Pier in Zihuatanejo.
+You could also get there with this tour from Ixtapa.
 As a result, it rarely gets overcrowded.

 Playa Las Gatas has yet to get over commercialized – one more reason it is one of the must see Mexico beaches.
 However, there are still several very good seafood restaurants that offer nice food and spectacular views.

 Here are also some great tour options for Zihuatanejo: